SC Senators Devote Inaugural Political Podcast to Discuss Medical Marijuana

 Senators Vincent Sheheen and Joel Lourie kicked off the inaugural episode of their new political podcast, Bourbon in the Back Room, with Senator Tom Davis to discuss the potential of legalizing marijuana for medical purposes in South Carolina.
 The three talk about a variety of aspects surrounding the legislation including various roadblocks and support from unexpected sources.
 Coming in at just under an hour and a half, this light-hearted and fun podcast is not only entertaining but also especially compelling.

-One reply on “SC Senators Devote Inaugural Political Podcast to Discuss Medical Marijuana”
+1 thought on “SC Senators Devote Inaugural Political Podcast to Discuss Medical Marijuana”

-First and foremost, I have the ultimate respect for Senator Davis and his efforts in regards to medical cannabis.
+1. First and foremost, I have the ultimate respect for Senator Davis and his efforts in regards to medical cannabis.
 However, his bill has been perverted by LEO influence.
 He has literally been beaten down by sled and the single most corrupt sheriffs organization in the United States.

 The reason for the significant LEO effort against medical cannabis is Civil Asset Forfeiture.
 Law enforcement harvest between 4 and $7 million a year in Civil Asset Forfeiture ‘s.
 Approximately 80% of Civil Asset Forfeiture‘s are initiated due to the smell of cannabis.